Master's Degree I level | A.A. 2026-2027

 - Promote initiatives of good governance, respect for human rights and dignity with state and non-state actors;

-- To seek and formulate solutions to transnational issues, such as migration and illicit trafficking;
+- Seek and formulate solutions to transnational issues, such as migration and illicit trafficking;

 - Actively contribute to the building of processes, institutions and democratic governance in the world.